Steve McNair: Death

 Two days before their deaths, Kazemi was pulled over in a black 2007 Cadillac Escalade in Nashville.
 McNair was in the passenger seat and Vent Gordon, a chef at a restaurant McNair owned, was in the back seat.
 The vehicle was registered in the names of both McNair and Kazemi.
 She was charged with driving under the influence of alcohol.
 McNair was not arrested, instead leaving in a taxi with Gordon, despite Kazemi repeatedly asking the arresting officer to tell McNair to come to the police car to talk to her.
 However, McNair later bailed Kazemi out of jail.
 The police later stated that after being released from jail, Kazemi purchased the gun from a convicted murderer she met while looking for a buyer for her Kia.

 Titans owner Bud Adams released a statement regarding McNair:

 In a statement to the AP, Ozzie Newsome, executive vice president and general manager of the Baltimore Ravens, stated:

 The Titans held a two-day memorial at LP Field on July 8 and 9, 2009, where fans could pay their last respects to McNair.
-Highlights from his career were played throughout each day and fans were able to sign books that were later given to the McNair family.
+Highlights of his career were played throughout both days, and fans were able to sign books that were later given to the McNair family.

-During the 2009 NFL season, every member of the Titans wore a commemorative "9" sticker placed on the back of each helmet to honor McNair.
+During the 2009 NFL season, every member of the Titans wore a commemorative "9" sticker placed on the back of their helmet to honor McNair.
 Funeral services were held for McNair at the Reed Green Coliseum on the campus of the University of Southern Mississippi on July 11; he was buried at Griffith Cemetery in Prentiss, Mississippi.

 McNair died without a last will and testament, and his assets were frozen pending probate of his estate.
 On October 15, 2010, it was reported that McNair's widow went to a Nashville judge and asked that at least a portion of the assets be unfrozen for his children's care and expenses until the estate matters were resolved in court.
 The judge agreed, and each of the four children received $500,000.